VenkatMano/Translater_Service/README.md

 	        This functionality is used to save the edited key value sheets into json files in the same path.
 Writes the new values if all the keys are present, else throws missing key error.

-<h2> Development Environment setup </h2>
+## Development Environment setup ##

-	This tool is a maven spring boot command line project, so import it as a existing maven project in the eclipse.
+	This tool is a maven spring boot command line project, so **import it as a existing maven project in the eclipse**.

 	Operations supported